 As gene therapies advance through clinical trials, more and more of these treatments are receiving approval from the U.S. Food and Drug Administration (FDA).
-Boston Children's Hospital now offers several FDA-approved gene therapy treatments, and we are actively participating in clinical trials in hopes of bringing additional approved gene therapies to our patients.
+Boston Children's Hospital now offers multiple FDA-approved gene therapy treatments, and we are actively participating in clinical trials in hopes of bringing additional approved gene therapies to our patients.

-Beta thalassemia gene therapy (Zynteglo®)
+Beta thalassemia gene therapies (Zynteglo®, Casgevy™)

-CAR T-cell therapy (KYMRIAH™) for leukemia and lymphoma
+Leukemia and lymphoma CAR T-cell therapy (KYMRIAH™)

-CAR (chimeric antigen receptor) T-cell therapy is a promising treatment that alters the body's T-cells to better detect and destroy infected or cancerous cells.
+CAR (chimeric antigen receptor) T-cell therapy is a promising treatment that alters the body's T-cells to better detect and destroy infected ‭or cancerous cells.‬‬‬‬‬‬

 The Dana-Farber/Boston Children's Cancer and Blood Disorders Center is offering the first FDA-approved CAR T-cell therapy, called KYMRIAH™, to two groups of eligible patients: